NYU-CDS-Capstone-Project/Voyager/README.md

 # Reason for Teaming Up

+Both share strong interests in deep learning and its application on biomedical research.

 # Top 3 Project Choices

 1. Any of the Breast cancer screening projects: In all the three projects we deal with major challege in computer vision, that is, handling high resolution images.
 In multi-view deep convolutional neural (MVDCN) network for breast screening done by prof. Kyunghyun Cho and Dr. Krzysztof J. Geras, handled this high resoltion images.
 By replicating their work, I will be coming up with a approach which would applied to multiple domains, where anomalies are hidden in high density data.